Managing Attorney, Estate Plan Practice Leader, Brother of Sarah

 The advice I give clients is informed by the legal training I received at Georgetown University Law Center, where I graduated with honors.
 Even more importantly, I have been very lucky to have excellent mentors and peers throughout my legal career.
 I spent the first 5 years working for highly-rated national law firms, including Kirkland & Ellis in San Francisco which is considered one of the best litigation firms in the United States, and Steptoe and Johnson in Washington, DC.
 I gained my work ethic by working full-time waiting tables while I attended the University of Utah.
 I majored in Political Science and Women’s Studies, graduating magna cum laude and summa cum laude, respectively.

 I was admitted to the California bar in 2005.
-More detailed work experience available at linked in https://www.linkedin.com/in/kelly-wessels-12a34042/
+More detailed work experience available at LinkedIn.

-When not working, I love hiking, backpacking, trying new fitness trends, and sampling excellent Bay Area food and beauty with my wife (natural, architectural, artistic, etc.).
+When not working, I love hiking, backpacking, trying new fitness trends, and sampling excellent Bay Area food and beauty (natural, architectural, artistic, etc.).
 And reading, lots of reading.
-I read about 50 books a year, I especially enjoy science fiction, Pulitzer Prize winning novels, and autobiographies that expand my understanding of different cultures and diverse experiences.
+I read about 50 books a year, I especially enjoy science fiction, Pulitzer Prize-winning novels, and autobiographies that expand my understanding of different cultures and diverse experiences.